veracode-github-app-org1/verademo-github-app-no-configurations/README.md

  - jokesawef
  - hecklesawef

-`/feed` shows the jokes/heckles that are relevant to the current user. awef
+`/feed` shows the jokes/heckles that are relevant to the current userawef. awef
 `/blabbers` shows a list of all otawefher usawefers and allows the current user to listen orawef ignore.